SNU-LIST/chi-separation/README.md

   - **_&chi;_-sepnet using _R_<sub>2</sub>' (or _R_<sub>2</sub>\* )**: A U-Net-based neural network that reconstructs COSMOS-quality *&chi;*-separation using *R*<sub>2</sub>' and phase.
 In case *R*<sub>2</sub> is not measured, another neural network is trained to estimate *&chi;*-separation maps from *R*<sub>2</sub>\* and phase.
   - The toolbox also supports phase preprocessing (e.g. phase unwrapping and background removal) powered by MEDI, STI Suite, SEGUE, and mritools toolboxs (see the Chisep_script.m file for details).

-* Last update: March-11-2025 (Byeongpil Moon, Taechang Kim, Hangyeol Park, Sooyeon Ji, Hyeong-Geol Shin, Jun-Hyeok Lee, Minjun Kim, Kyeongseon Min)
+* Last update: September-16-2025 (Taechang Kim, Byeongpil Moon, Hangyeol Park, Sooyeon Ji, Hyeong-Geol Shin, Jun-Hyeok Lee, Minjun Kim, Kyeongseon Min)

 ## Requirements